The Church of Jesus Christ of Latter-day Saints in Ivory Coast: Guinea

 The Conakry Branch was created on June 18, 2017.
 Initially it became part of the Sierra Leone Freetown Mission but later came under the Côte d'Ivoire Yamoussoukro Mission.
-The LDS church reported 61 members in 2018.
+An estimated 300 members living in Guinea in 2023.
+As of November 2025, there were three branches that make up the Conakry Guinea District, namely Conakry 1st Branch, Conakry 2nd Branch, and Coyah Branch.
+The Africa West Area Branch serves individuals and families outside the Conakry metro who are not in proximity to a meetinghouse.

 Mali

 Mali has a single congregation, the Bamako Branch, which was created on July 9, 2017.
 The LDS Church was granted official status in January 2019.
 The LDS Church reported 50 Latter-day Saint families in Mali that same year and recognition allows missionaries in the country.
-The branch is administered by the Cote d'Ivoire Abidjan East Mission as of August 2024, and membership was estimated to be 100 in 2021.
+The branch is administered by the Cote d'Ivoire Abidjan East Mission as of August 2024, and membership for the country was estimated to be 123 in 2023.

 Senegal

 In 2016, the first missionaries, humanitarian service missionaries, arrived in Senegal, and on February 20, 2018, the LDS Church received official recognition from the Government.

 On February 13, 2022, the Dakar Senegal District was created with three branches in the Dakar Area (Dakar, Ouakam, Parcelles) as well as a branch in Saint-Louis.
-There was 108 members in Senegal in 2018 and is assigned to the Côte d'Ivoire Abidjan West Mission.
+Senegal is assigned to the Côte d'Ivoire Abidjan West Mission.
+As of 2023, there was 257 members in Senegal.
+On October 24, 2025, the LDS Church announced the Senegal Dakar Mission would be created in July 2026.
+In July 2026, the Senegal Dakar Mission was created.
+This mission encompasses Burkina Faso, Guinea, Mali, Mauritania, Niger, Senegal, The Gambia, and Western Sahara.